-(50) Self-study training--Non-standardized training where an individual reads written materials, watches a training video, or listens to a recording to obtain certain knowledge that is required for annual training.
+(54) Self-study training--Non-standardized training where an individual reads written materials, watches a training video, or listens to a recording to obtain certain knowledge that is required for annual training.
 Self-study training is limited to three hours of annual training per year.

-(51) Special care needs--A child with special care needs is a child who has a chronic physical, developmental, behavioral, or emotional condition and who also requires assistance beyond that required by a child generally to perform tasks that are within the typical chronological range of development, including the movement of large or small muscles, learning, talking, communicating, self-help, social skills, emotional well-being, seeing, hearing, and breathing .
+(55) Special care needs--A child with special care needs is a child who has:

+(A) A chronic physical, developmental, behavioral, or emotional condition and who also requires assistance beyond that required by a child generally to perform tasks that are within the typical chronological range of development, including the movement of large or small muscles, learning, talking, communicating, self-help, social skills, emotional well-being, seeing, hearing, and breathing; or

+(B) A limitation due to an injury, illness, or allergy.

-(52) State or local fire marshal--A fire official designated by the city, county, or state government.
+(56) State or local fire authority --A fire official who is authorized to conduct fire safety inspections on behalf of the city, county, or state government, including certified fire inspectors.
+Also referred to as “fire marshal” in this chapter.

-(53) Toddler--A child from 18 months through 35 months.
+(57) Toddler--A child from 18 months through 35 months.